Free Ohio Arrests & Criminal Records: Search Every OH County

 Source: Federal Bureau of Prisons16

-As a last resort, VineLink can be utilized because this may show probation information but it is always recommended to check the above resources first since VineLink aggregates the data found through the agencies above so there may be a delay in retrieving this information on VineLink.
+As a last resort, VINELink can be utilized because this may show probation information but it is always recommended to check the above resources first since VINELink aggregates the data found through the agencies above so there may be a delay in retrieving this information on VINELink.

 Furthermore, if someone runs into issues or has any additional questions contacting the county courthouses or calling the probation or parole offices may be viable solutions to try out.

-How To Seal or Expunge a Criminal Record in Ohio (OH)
+How To Seal or Expunge a Criminal Record in Ohio

-Under the Ohio Revised Code section 2953.31, certain requirements exist for a record to be sealed in Ohio.
-Recently, in April 2023, new Ohio laws were enacted which allows more people to seal their Ohio criminal records.
+Recently, in April 2023, new Ohio laws were enacted, which allow more people to seal their Ohio criminal records.
 Due to these new laws, for someone to apply for a sealed record, they can have up to five non-violent, non-sexual felony registry convictions sealed and an unlimited number of non-sexual and non-violent misdemeanors sealed.5

-It’s important to remember that some records are ineligible to be sealed such as first or second degree felonies.
+It’s important to remember that some records are ineligible to be sealed, such as first or second-degree felonies.

 Also noteworthy to mention that Ohio does not have an auto-expunge or auto-seal policy, and it is always required for someone to apply to have their records sealed.
 For misdemeanor convictions, someone must wait one year after completing their sentence to apply for a record to be sealed.